Understanding Self-Supervised Learning via Gaussian Mixture Models: Contrastive learning for Gaussian mixture models

-Note that it only requires augmentations (from $\hat{F}$) and doesn't use random samples/negatives (i.e., $\tilde{\vx}\sim F$ in Eqn~\ref{eqn:infonce}).
-The loss is parameterized by two matrices : $\vA$ (the mapping) and $\vA_p$ (an additional linear mapping not utilized for projection).
-The loss also includes a StopGrad operation, which zeros out the gradients flowing through it.
-For SimSiam, it is trivial to observe that it allows for a collapsing solution (i.e., mapping all points onto the same vector).
-Prior work~\cite{tian2021understanding,jing2021understanding,wen2022mechanism} has argued that $\vA_p$ and StopGrad play a crucial role in the training dynamics, preventing the occurrence of collapse.
-Our goal is to analyze the fixed point of this loss function.
-To do so, we introduce some simplifying assumptions and examine a modified SimSiam loss:
+{Unlike InfoNCE, Simsiam only operates on augmentations (from $\hat{F}$) and doesn't use negatives.
+The loss is parameterized by two matrices; the mapping $\vA$ and the ``prediction head'' $\vA_p$, which is not utilized for projection.
+Observe that Simsiam might be prone to a collapsing solution, i.e., mapping all points onto the same vector.
+Prior work~\cite{tian2021understanding,jing2021understanding,wen2022mechanism} has argued that $\vA_p$, which makes the optimization asymmetric, and StopGrad, which zeros out the gradients flowing through it, play a crucial role together in the guiding the training dynamics, preventing the occurrence of collapse.} Our goal is to analyze the fixed point of this loss function.
+For tractability, we introduce some simplifying assumptions and examine a modified loss:

 We remove the StopGrad operation and set the prediction head (i.e. $\vA_p$) to $\vI$.
 We also trade the normalization term with a regularization term weighted by $\xi$.
 The attractive term in SimSiam behaves similar to InfoNCE loss, while the regularization term penalizes the norm of the projected points.
-The loss scales linearly with the squared norm of the matrix $\vA$; we impose a norm constraint when optimizing for $\vA$.
+The loss scales linearly with $\| \vA \|^2$, therefore, we impose a norm constraint when optimizing for $\vA$.

-\paragraph{Contrasting to best-fit objective} We have established that spectral methods (specifically, SVD-subspace projection) learn projection matrices that induces maximal variance in the projected space;

-Informally, this objective is orthogonal to the goal of dimensionality reduction.
-Recall that our dimensionality reduction definition aims to find a projection space such that intra-component variance is \emph{low} while inter-component variance is \emph{high}.
-We can observe that optimizing a self-supervised objective serves as a better proxy for dimensionality reduction.
-We will now formalize our claim.
+{We have already established that maximizing total variance \emph{on its own} in the projected space is not the preferable strategy for dimensionality reduction.
+In the presence of augmentation (and negatives), self-supervised objectives could take a finer-grained approach by maximizing inter-component variance and keeping intra-component variance low, simultaneously.
+Next, we will formalize our claim that self-supervised learning is a good proxy for fully supervised techniques (e.g., LDA).}